ioccc-src/winner/2019/poikola/README.md

 There is an alternate version of this program which changes the way the output is displayed.
 See [Alternate code](#alternate-code) below.

-NOTE: we disable the optimiser because the author stated that for GCC optimiser level 0 gave correct output.
+**NOTE**: we disable the optimiser because the author stated that for GCC optimiser level 0 gave correct output.
 With clang `[0123s]` works which suggests that [123s] might or might not work with GCC.
 Likewise, we do similar for the standard, forcing `-std=gnu11`.